-State Bar of Texas reaches out to lawyers in San Antonio in need of a little encouragement September 14, 2015 in Civil Litigation
+State Bar of Texas Reaches Out to Lawyers in San Antonio in Need of a Little Encouragement

 We hear it all the time: when compared with international workforce statistics, Americans overwork themselves.
 And in few industries job-related stress more significantly impactful than in law, where high stakes, long hours, and all but unattainable performance expectations converge for most lawyers in San Antonio and the rest of Texas to result in 90+ hour work weeks.
 No one thinks that’s healthy, so we shouldn’t be surprised when attorneys represent a profession that has high rates of individuals struggling with substance abuse and mental health issues.
 But now the State Bar of Texas is trying to help.

 The initiative was begun by one of the lawyers in San Antonio who took note of the problems in the lives of his colleagues—lawyers, law students and judges alike.
 Allan K. DuBois is an attorney in San Antonio who himself is a recovering alcoholic, and who sees the desperate need to promote health and wellness in the legal profession as one of his top priorities.
 Collaborating with the State Bar of Texas and the Texas Lawyers’ Assistance Program (TLAP) to produce a video with personal stories of recovery from substance abuse and mental health issues that impair job performances of attorneys in Texas, DuBois is hopeful he can have a positive impact.